Smart motorway: Public opinion

 A 2022 survey found that 73% of drivers will not use the leftmost lane on a smart motorway.
 This is an increase since 2019 (56%).

 According to the RAC, only 23% of drivers trust that the highways authority can identify a stopped vehicle and respond accordingly'.

 In 2022, 22% of drivers say they do not feel confident on motorways without a hard shoulder.
 This is compared to 12% on motorways with a hard shoulder and 8% on dual carriageways (normally without a hard shoulder).

-Emergency refuge areas are currently provided up to 2.5 km apart.
+Emergency refuge areas are currently provided up to 1.5 miles (2.5 km) apart.
 63% of drivers believed this is too far and 79% of drivers are concerned they would not be able to reach a refuge in time.

 Emergency vehicle access

-There is some concern over the ability of emergency services and traffic patrol officers to access incidents on smart motorways when traffic is congested.
+Due to the removal of the hard shoulder, there is some concern over the ability of emergency services and traffic patrol officers to access incidents on smart motorways when traffic is congested.